 History of the Independent Citizens’ Bond Oversight Committee

-The Proposition G Independent Citizens’ Bond Oversight Committee (ICBOC) was formed in 2006, following the passage of Proposition G in the June 2006 election.
-Proposition G, a $247 million general obligation bond measure, was approved by East County voters by more than 77 percent, well above the two-thirds required.
-As a representative for taxpayers, creation of the ICBOC was included in the Proposition G ballot measure.
-There was no organized opposition, and no ballot argument against Proposition G filed with the Registrar of Voters.
-The ballot measure listed specific infrastructure projects needed at Sharp Grossmont Hospital, as determined by the hospital’s facilities master site plan.
+The Proposition G Independent Citizens’ Bond Oversight Committee (ICBOC) was formed in 2006, following the passage of Proposition G (Prop G) in the June 2006 election.
+Prop G, a $247 million general obligation bond measure, was approved by East County voters by more than 77 percent, well above the two-thirds required.
+As a representative for taxpayers, creation of the ICBOC was included in the Prop G ballot measure.
+There was no organized opposition and no ballot argument against the ballot measure filed with the Registrar of Voters.
+Included in the ballot measure were specific infrastructure projects at Sharp Grossmont Hospital, as identified in the hospital’s facilities master site plan.

 The ICBOC was seated and started regular meetings in late 2006, which was several months in advance of the first bond issuance in August 2007 and the start of construction more than a year later.
-This provided the committee a significant orientation time frame – in advance of monitoring bond sale and construction processes – to appropriately discuss and learn about the nature and responsibilities of oversight committees, the bond engagement and sale process, and the hospital construction process.
-The committee was able to form subcommittees and , so as to adequately prepare for the actual monitoring work that followed.
+This provided the committee a significant orientation time frame – in advance of monitoring bond sale and construction processes – to appropriately discuss and learn about the nature and responsibilities of oversight committees, the bond engagement and sale process and the hospital construction process.